Yo! Podcast #004 – Jason Schuller – Product Designer, Founder Leeflets

 Jason: Yeah, we're considering like bringing on a strategic partner that could drive this thing in the right direction, because it comes down to...I don't think it's a product problem.
 I really don't, because the people we have onboarded have given us like so much craze for building this thing, and they say it's the thing they've been looking for forever.
 And we've gone to YouTube meetups and YouTube conferences, and we get the same reaction.
 So it's definitely...we're missing something on the marketing side of things, how do we get this thing out there.

-Rob: So you were saying that you meet up with Chris, you know, every now and again, and you chat about product and so on.
+Rob: So you were saying that you meet up with Chris every now and again, and you chat about product and so on.
 How important is it to meet face-to-face when it comes to having a co-founder?

 Jason: Yeah, I mean, when we were building this thing, we were meeting at least once a week, if not twice a week at a cafe that's kinda central here in Seattle, and it gave us that opportunity to sit side by side.
 And half of the time, we didn't even have our screens open.
-We had a piece of paper in front of us, and we were, you know, flowing out, like, processes and what the product is gonna flow like, and potentially new ideas for template options and features.
+We had a piece of paper in front of us, and we were flowing out processes and what the product is gonna flow like, and potentially new ideas for template options and features.
 And it was all done on like paper and pencil.
 And you can't do that, you can't have that process.

 Rob: Yeah, it's just too slow.

 Jason: Yeah, it's too slow.
 You just don't get the same feeling.
 And plus, you can sit down, you can have a coffee or a couple of beers, right.
-And, you know, the conversation leads elsewhere, and you don't get that over a mic.
+And the conversation leads elsewhere, and you don't get that over a mic.

 Rob: A few more questions and we wrap it up.
 So just say RIVYT explodes, you know.
 You bring on the new person and things get crazy.
 You guys have...I mean, I don't actually really like talking about numbers, to be honest, but let's say you're making a million dollars per month recurring revenue as a business, okay.
 No, I could go there.
 So I still feel that you're gonna be working on side projects.